What Does A Termite Nest Look Like?

 Table of Contents

-What does a termite nest look like?
+You’re wondering what does a termite nest look like?
 Termite nests come in different shapes and sizes.
 Some are easy to identify because they exist in the trees around your home.
 Others are subterranean, and hence they’re going to be harder to find.
 The Australian Museum outlines five main types of termite nests:

-Types Of Termite Nests
+There Are Four Main Types Of Termite Nests

 termite nest with troll